AlexsLemonade/scpca-docs/docs/download_files.md

 <!--TODO: Replace STUB link-->
 For more information on choosing a data format and modality, see the {ref}`section on download options<STUB TO DATA FORMATS SECTION>`.

-If downloading a project containing bulk RNA-seq data, two tab-separated value files, e.g., `SCPCP000000_bulk_quant.tsv` and `SCPCP000000_bulk_metadata.tsv`, will be included in the project download.
+If the project contains bulk RNA-seq data, two tab-separated value files, e.g., `SCPCP000000_bulk_quant.tsv` and `SCPCP000000_bulk_metadata.tsv`, will also be included in the project download.
-The `SCPCP000000_bulk_quant.tsv` file contains a gene by sample matrix (each row a gene, each column a sample) containing raw gene expression counts quantified by Salmon.
+The `SCPCP000000_bulk_quant.tsv` file contains a gene by sample matrix (each row a gene, each column a sample) containing raw gene expression counts quantified by `salmon`.
 The `SCPCP000000_bulk_metadata.tsv` file contains associated metadata for all samples with bulk RNA-seq data.
 This file will contain fields equivalent to those found in the `single_cell_metadata.tsv` related to processing the sample, but will not contain patient or disease specific metadata (e.g. `age`, `sex`, `diagnosis`, `subdiagnosis`, `tissue_location`, or `disease_timing`).
 See also {ref}`processing bulk RNA samples <processing_information:Bulk RNA samples>`.